jfoote/git-shadow/README.md

 I use `git-shadow` to continuously improve my programming skills, becoming to envy of all my friends.
 Then so many dollars come at me.

-**Gratuitous Disclaimer**: I had nothing to do with the real `goto fail;` bug, I've never worked for Apple, and I have no idea how the bug was actually introduced.
-IOW, relax, it's just an example.

 # How it works

 When `git shadow activate` is invoked, a mirror of all files that are tracked in the current repo is created in `<repo path>/.shadow`.
 Hooks are added to the current repo to keep the shadow consistent with HEAD.